Frequently Asked Questions

 During your initial coaching session, your health coach will help you assess your readiness for behavior change, identify your motivators and strengths, identify potential barriers, create your individual wellness plan and set goals to achieve your plan.

-During follow-up coaching sessions, your health coach will help you measure your progress, discuss your challenges, and celebrate your successes.
+During follow-up coaching sessions, your health coach will provide education on a variety of health subjects, help you measure your progress, discuss your challenges, and celebrate your successes.

 Sessions are generally 30 minutes, though the initial session may be longer.
-You can expect to meet with your coach a minimum of four sessions for two to six months, depending on the lifestyle changes desired.
+You can expect to meet with your coach a minimum of six sessions over a six-month period, depending on the lifestyle changes desired it may be shorter.

 Both non-exempt and exempt employees are required to record their time visiting the clinic.
 This requirement is the same as when the employee visits a medical provider other than the clinic.
 This is a change in how absent time is recorded from last year.